 The Year of Magical Thinking by Joan Didion

-Joan Didion is kind of the Madonna of writing.
+Joan Didion is kind of the Madonna of memoir writing.
 Just when you think her moment has “passed”, she re-invents herself and finds a new way to push boundaries for a new generation.
-The Year Of Magical Thinking is the book for which she is best known in my own generation, an account of the year she grieved after her husband’s very-sudden and very-unexpected death.
+The Year Of Magical Thinking is the book for which she is best known among people my age, an account of the year she grieved after her husband’s very-sudden and very-unexpected death.
 The way that Didion manages to remain balanced, contemplative, and measured in her writing, all the while showing the reader the true depths of her horror and despair in the depths of tragic loss… truly a masterclass in how memoirs should be written.

 Stay Sexy and Don’t Get Murdered by Karen Kilgariff and Georgia Hardstark